Americans with Disabilities Act (ADA) Policy

 - Christmas Day

-In order to accommodate your wheelchair or power scooter on a Wahkiakum on the Move vehicle it must meet the following standards:
+In order to accommodate your wheelchair, power scooter, walker or other wheeled device that provides mobility to those with limited physical abilities on a Wahkiakum on the Move vehicle it must meet the following standards:

 - The equipment must have 3 or 4 wheels.

-- The equipment must not weigh more than 600 pounds when occupied.
+- The equipment must not weigh more than 600 lbs. when occupied.

 - Walkers must be collapsible and stored between seats.